Ray Lent Censured by SEC for Second Time

 Ray Lent has passed the following exams:

-Ray Lent is a registered broker in 17 states.
+Ray Lent is a registered broker in six states.
+He is also a registered investment adviser in California.

 He has also worked for the following firms: